turingschool/launch-curriculum/module5/projects/MVCLevelUp.md

 * Fixing bugs
 * Making small improvements to the user experience

 Each team must follow a git workflow and create pull requests instead of coding directly on the main branch.
-Each change must go through code review before merging unless it was build entirely with pair programming.
+Each change must go through code review before merging unless it was built entirely with pair programming.

 ### Working on a New Team and Codebase

-For days 2, 3 and 4 of the project one team member will swap to a new team for the day.
+For days 2, 3 and 4 of the project one team member (or two one day for a group of 4!) will swap to a new team for the day.
 Joining a new team and codebase is HARD, but it's something you will all need to do in your first job and a great learning experience to practice with this skill now.
+Having a new team member join can also be difficult for existing team members as they now have the additional responsibility of helping the new teammate onboard.

 We will brainstorm as a class at the end of day 1 ways to make this successful.
 At each day's stand down the team will gather and come up with a plan for welcoming the new member the next day and what would be a good ticket for the new team member to work on.